nyvyn/nyvyn.github.io/_posts/2025-05-18-openai-codex.markdown

 tags: ["artificial intelligence", "software engineering"]
 ---

-Today I shared a note on LinkedIn about trying OpenAI's new Codex.
-Here is what I wrote:
+I recently shared a note on LinkedIn on the new Codex release:

 > In trying out OpenAI's newly released Codex (a software coding agent in the cloud), I realized that the ability to launch multiple simultaneous coding tasks is a superpower.
 >